farinap5/DecBrute/README.md

 <h1 align="center">DecBrute</h1>

-!It is just a proof of concept!
+!It is just a proof of concept, do not use for malicious purposes!

 Dec Brute is a C2 (Command and Control Server) which provide a target to suffer a decentralized brute force attack.